Stiefel tropical linear spaces: Tropical linear maps and their images

 If $x\in\TT^{d-1}$ is such that $J_i(\tc(x))=\emptyset$ then the minimum in~$(x\odot A)_j$ is not attained by $x_i+a_{ij}$ for any~$j$.
 For such~$x$ we may change $x_i$ to $\min_{j\in[n]}(x\odot A)_j-a_{ij}$ without changing $x\odot A$.
 Thus $(\odot A)|_{\mc B(A)}$ surjects onto $\im(\odot A)$.

 Given $y\in\im(\odot A)$, we have $x_i\geq y_j-a_{ij}$ for any point $x\in(\odot A)^{-1}(y)$ and all $i,j$.
-If also $x\in\mc B(A)$ then for each~$i\in[d]$ there is some $j\in[n]$ such that $x_i=y_j-a_{ij}$.
+If also $x\in|\mc B(A)|$ then for each~$i\in[d]$ there is some $j\in[n]$ such that $x_i=y_j-a_{ij}$.
 In this situation $x_i$ is uniquely determined to be~$\max_{j\in[n]}y_j-a_{ij}$ for each~$i$.
-That is, there is a unique point in each fiber $(\odot A)^{-1}(y)$ lying in~$\mc B(A)$, so $(\odot A)|_{\mc B(A)}$ is injective. \end{proof}
+That is, there is a unique point in each fiber $(\odot A)^{-1}(y)$ lying in~$|\mc B(A)|$, so $(\odot A)|_{\mc B(A)}$ is injective. \end{proof}

 Theorem~2.1 of~\cite{STY} relates the image of the tropicalization of an algebraic map~$f$ to the tropicalization of its image.
 To wit, the latter can be constructed from the former by taking Minkowski sums of certain faces with orthants.
 Theorem~\ref{r:folding cells} is essentially a generalization of this result in the linear case to nontrivial valuations, describing $L(A)$ in terms of the image of ${\odot A}$.
-The addition in Equation \eqref{eq:L'(A)} denotes Minkowski sum.
+The addition in Equation \eqref{eq:L'(A)} denotes Minkowski sum, and the notation $\R_{\geq 0}S$, for $S$ a subset of a real vector space, denotes the cone of nonnegative linear combinations of elements of~$S$.

 \begin{theorem} The tropical linear space $L(A)$ (in the tropical torus $\TT^{n-1}$) equals the union

 where $\mc J_F$ denotes the collection of subsets $J \subseteq [n]$ such that

 \end{theorem}